naganandy/graph-based-deep-learning-literature/conference-journal-articles/diffpool_nips18/README.md

 ```
 @incollection{diffpool_nips18,
 title = {Hierarchical Graph Representation Learning with Differentiable Pooling},
-author = {Ying, Rex and You, Jiaxuan and Morris, Christopher and  Xiang, Ren and and Hamilton, William L. and Leskovec, Jure},
+author = {Ying, Zhitao and You, Jiaxuan and Morris, Christopher and  Xiang, Ren and and Hamilton, William L. and Leskovec, Jure},
 booktitle = {Advances in Neural Information Processing Systems (NIPS) 31},
 year = {2018},
 publisher = {Curran Associates, Inc.}